 Then we made our way back to the resort where we relaxed, had some pool time, ate leftovers for dinner, and enjoyed the complimentary cookies and milk before bed.

 We love visiting theme parks and were looking forward to adding LEGOLAND California to our list.
-We had visited the LEGOLAND Florida location and are even getting our own LEGOLAND NY location, but we were excited to visit.
+We had visited the LEGOLAND Florida and LEGOLAND New York location but we were looking forward to this.

 We started with breakfast at the hotel and then arrived before park open to check out the LEGOLAND Hotel and get ready for park opening.